JasperNelson/HeadlessCapturePortal/README.md

 - **General Click**:
   - Action: `click`
-  - Description: Clicks on elements specified by ID, XPath, name, or type.
+  - Description: Clicks on elements specified by ID, name, or type.
+  - **Identifiers:** (you can only have one of these)
     - ID: Supports regular expressions.
 Unique identifier.
       - Example: `id="example"`
-  - XPath: Targets elements using their XPath.
-    - Example: `x-path="/html/body/div/div/main/div/p[81]"`
     - Name: Targets elements by their name attribute on the webpage.
       - Example: `name="examplename"`
     - Type: Targets elements by their type attribute.
       - Example: `type="checkbox"`

 ### Wait Action